Workshops, Programs and Immersions

 -

 (2hrs weekly) The act of sewing, when done mindfully and ritually, is an act of binding.
-We are taught to only stich while in a “good mood” and to be aware of the thoughts, intentions, and feelings we are binding into the piece we are creating.
-With this awareness, we will “stitch together” stories and connections to one another, land, culture, history, and explore handwork traditions through sewing with good energy/ mood/ intent in our hands and peace in our hearts.
+We are taught to bring “good intentions” to our stitches, and be aware of the thoughts and feelings we are binding into the piece we are creating.
+With this awareness, we “stitch together” stories and connections to one another, land, culture, history, and explore handwork traditions through sewing with good intent in our hands and care in our hearts.

 By gathering the varied threads of our life experiences together, we care for the earth, community, and one another as we co-create handcrafted blankets.
-Our time, efforts and blanket creations will be gifted to those who can use them through the local Women’s Shelter.
+Our time, efforts and blanket creations will be gifted to those who can use them through local service organizations.

 Participants will take home hand-stitch techniques, a sense of contribution, and new community connections.